microsoft/testbase/Samples/Package/Functional/Calculator-Appium-Python-pytest-Sample/README.md

 Calculator is a sample app which is being tested.
 Click [here](../../../../Sample-App-Src/Calculator) for details of Calculator.

 ## Appium Test Project
-This package sample includes one functional test Script: [SimpleCalculatorTests.py](./Tests).
-SimpleCalculatorTests.py is a python functional test script that runs and validates basic UI scenarios on **Calculator** application.
+This package sample includes one functional test Script: [CalculatorTest.py](./Tests).
+CalculatorTest.py is a sample functional test script based on the '**pytest**' Test Framework to run and validate basic UI scenarios on **Calculator** application.
 It highlights the following basic interactions to demonstrate how UI testing using [Windows Application Driver](https://github.com/Microsoft/WinAppDriver).
 - Creating a modern UWP app session
 - Finding element using name
 - Finding element using XPath